 The first table on this page compares the technical specifications of most Lenovo branded tablets ever produced.
 Clicking the name of the tablet takes you to our in-depth review (if we reviewed that model).
-Below that is a brief history of Lenovo tablets.
+Below is a brief history of Lenovo tablets.

 Lenovo Tablets Compared

 Lenovo began as Legend Holdings in 1984, and over the years grew to be China’s largest computer company, the owner of IBM’s Personal Computer Division, and the second-largest PC vendor in the world.

 Today it is known for its high-quality computers, servers, and tablets.
 Lenovo has been manufacturing tablets since 2011, and each subsequent offering has offered more innovation and functionality than the last.

 Their range can roughly be divided into IdeaPad tablets (for home use or entertainment), ThinkPads (for business), and the Yoga range, so-called because of a hinge that allows the device to assume various form factors (i.e. you can hold it, tilt it, or stand it).

 Flexibility, portability, and amazing design; are the three main keywords that define this tablet.
 The Lenovo ThinkPad X1 Tablet might be pricier than others in its class, but for good reasons.
 A 2-in-1 business detachable tablet can be useful in a variety of situations, such as during travel, when you must do ad-hoc presentations for your partners, or even for leisure.
 Its 13-inch, 3K display is simply amazing, so we invite you to read more about it in the full article.
 As for the sound, though, you might be disappointed if you are an audiophile and you appreciate quality sounds.